Strata annual reporting

 - targeted communication and better strata services, thanks to accurate and up-to-date information.

-No. All NSW strata schemes must complete annual reporting.
+All NSW strata schemes must complete annual reporting except if it is still within the initial period.

 All strata schemes are required to hold an AGM each year including two-lot schemes.

-If your scheme was unable to hold an AGM last year, you can still submit your reporting for 2022 as the requirement is to report for that year using the information from the last AGM that was held (regardless of the date).
+If your scheme didn’t hold an AGM last year or in recent years you can still submit your reporting using the information from the last AGM that was held (regardless of the date).

 If your strata scheme does not have a strata committee, then you need to call a general meeting to elect one.

-Strata law requires every strata scheme to elect a committee at each AGM.
-Even if the duties of the committee members are delegated to a strata manager, the strata scheme must still appoint a secretary, a chairperson and a treasurer.
+In NSW, Strata law requires every strata scheme to elect a committee at each Annual General Meeting (AGM).
+Even if the duties of the committee members are delegated to a strata manager, the strata scheme must still elect a strata committee and appoint a secretary, a chairperson and a treasurer.
+Their details must be recorded as part of the reporting.
 Read more about How to run a strata meeting.

 Two-lot strata schemes automatically have a strata committee made up of an owner from each lot.
-For more information, visit Who’s who in strata.
+Learn more about the different roles in strata.

 The owners corporation only needs to submit one report each year under their registered strata plan number.